ndizeyedavid/node-js-backend-mysql/README.md

-# How to use catch up
+# How to catch up

 first follow these steps to start and run it